Robust Trust: Proofs

 \begin{lemma} $\MVA(\Tech)=\Lambda(\Tech)$. \end{lemma} \begin{proof} We need to show that there exists a stochastic matrix $\Sen$ such that $\Tech G(\Sen)$ is Blackwell uninformative if and only if $\al\leq \Lambda(\Tech)$.

-$\mathbf{\Rightarrow}$ For any given $\al$, if $\Sen$ is such that $\Tech G(\Sen)$ is Blackwell uninformative, then we showed that $G(\Sen)$ must satisfy conditions (\ref{eq:alpha-lp-1}-\ref{eq:alpha-lp-2}).
+\textbf{Only if:} For any given $\al$, if $\Sen$ is such that $\Tech G(\Sen)$ is Blackwell uninformative, then we showed that $G(\Sen)$ must satisfy conditions (\ref{eq:alpha-lp-1}-\ref{eq:alpha-lp-2}).
 By the maximization nature of the problem, if $\al>\Lambda(\Tech)$, those conditions cannot be satisfied.